Scam Alert: Fake Websites Impersonating Working Nomads

 • Actively monitoring for new impersonation attempts

-In recent weeks, we have already taken down multiple scam websites, but unfortunately, new ones continue to appear.
+We have already taken down multiple scam websites, but unfortunately new ones continue to appear.

 Report a Scam